nfsi-canada/OBSW2025/TUTORIAL3/demo.md

 atacr_transfer_functions FN07A.pkl
 ```

-Note how the `DayNoise` objects are read randomly from disk, followed by the `StaNoise` object.
+Note, as the code runs, how the `DayNoise` objects are read randomly from disk, followed by the `StaNoise` objects.
 The result is a `TFNoise` object that is saved to a newly created folder called TF_STA/7D.FN07A/.

 We can produce a figure of the transfer functions by re-running the previous command with the options `-O --figTF`: